 As a present for my 50th birthday, my other long-suffering half treated me to a surprise trip to Bruges.
-We flew Ryanair from Edinburgh to Brussels International airport (BRU), thereafter changing to the rail network where we took a train to Bruges.
+We flew Ryanair from Edinburgh to Brussels International airport (BRU), thereafter changing to the rail network where we took the rail link to capital of West Flanders.

 Operated by SNCB it’s in the lower section of the airport and easy to reach.
-Bruge is around 123km from the airport and a two-hour journey, Tickets cost from approximately €22 per person.
+Bruges is around 123km from the airport and a two-hour journey, Tickets cost from approximately €22 per person.

 We found the service efficient with clean trains and professional staff – a vast difference from what we put up with in the UK.
 On arrival in Bruges, we grabbed a taxi, of which there were plenty directly outside the station who took us to our hotel for the bargain sum of €12.